stootoon/crick-osn-decoding-release/README.md

 - The remaining sweep parameters will be read from `template_sweep.json`.
 - The JSON files for the sweep will be written to `data/sweeps`.
 ## 2. Generate the input configurations for each of the jobs carrying out the sweep using `inputs.py`
-- Once the JSON files specifying a sweep are created, the next step is to create the correspoding `inputXYZ.csv` files.
+- Once the JSON files specifying a sweep are created, the next step is to create the corresponding `inputXYZ.csv` files.
 - The `inputs.py` script is used to do this.
 - For example: `python inputs.py data/sweeps/simple_100x_AB_2000ms_Wyes.json 10`
 - This generates 10 csv files, named 'input000.csv', 'input001.csv' etc.